japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

 = SortShuffleManager

-*SortShuffleManager* is the default and only known xref:ShuffleManager.adoc[ShuffleManager] in Apache Spark (with the short name `sort` or `tungsten-sort`).
+*SortShuffleManager* is the default and only known ShuffleManager.md[ShuffleManager] in Apache Spark (with the short name `sort` or `tungsten-sort`).

-NOTE: Use xref:ROOT:configuration-properties.adoc#spark.shuffle.manager[spark.shuffle.manager] configuration property to activate custom xref:ShuffleManager.adoc[ShuffleManager].
+NOTE: Use ROOT:configuration-properties.md#spark.shuffle.manager[spark.shuffle.manager] configuration property to activate custom ShuffleManager.md[ShuffleManager].

-SortShuffleManager is <<creating-instance, created>> when SparkEnv is xref:core:SparkEnv.adoc#ShuffleManager[created] (on the driver and executors at the very beginning of a Spark application's lifecycle).
+SortShuffleManager is <<creating-instance, created>> when SparkEnv is core:SparkEnv.md#ShuffleManager[created] (on the driver and executors at the very beginning of a Spark application's lifecycle).

 .SortShuffleManager and SparkEnv (Driver and Executors) image::SortShuffleManager.png[align="center"]